tdgeorge/calendar/calendar-web/README.md

 1. **Separate Authentication & API Access**: GIS handles authentication, GAPI handles API calls
 2. **No Deprecated Libraries**: Does not use the deprecated `gapi.auth2` library
 3. **Secure Token Management**: Access tokens are managed securely and set manually on API clients
+4. **Session Persistence**: Authentication tokens are safely stored in localStorage and automatically restored on page refresh

 ## Debug Console